-Students have use of a meal account.
-Families can make payments towards lunch through www.payschools.com or with cash or check to the school office.
+We utilize student meal accounts for the payment of meals.
+Families can make payments towards lunch through Infinite Campus or with cash or check to the school office.

 Students who qualify for free meals will never be denied a reimbursable meal.